aws/sagemaker-hyperpod-cli/README.md

 hyperpod exec --job-name <job-name> [-p <pod-name>] [--all-pods] -- <command>
 ```

 * `job-name` (string) - Required.
-The name of the job to execute the command on.
+The name of the job to execute the command within the container of a pod associated with a training job.
 * `bash-command` (string) - Required.
-The command(s) to run.
+The bash command(s) to run.
 * `namespace` (string) - Optional.
 The namespace to execute the command in.
-If not provided, the CLI will try to execute the command in the pod in the namespace set by the customer while connecting to the cluster.
-If provided, and the customer has access to the namespace, the CLI will execute the command in the pod from the specified namespace.
+If not provided, the CLI will try to execute the command in the pod in the namespace set by the user while connecting to the cluster.
+If provided, and the user has access to the namespace, the CLI will execute the command in the pod from the specified namespace.
 * `pod` (string) - Optional.
 The name of the pod to execute the command in.
 You must provide either `--pod` or `--all-pods`.
 * `all-pods` (flag) - Optional.
 If set, the command will be executed in all pods associated with the job.